ThomasPe/microsoft-graph-toolkit/readme.md

 ## 🤝 Contribute

-This is an **experimental fork** exploring a React-first approach to Microsoft Graph components.
+After the deprecation of the original Microsoft Graph Toolkit, this **community-driven fork** continues to provide React developers with components for Microsoft Graph.
 Contributions are welcome!

 ### Guidelines